ngalaiko/galaiko.rocks/content/posts/dcp/problem-2/index.md

 ---
 title: "Daily Coding Problem: Problem #2"
-tags: [
-    "go",
-    "development",
+tags: ["go", "development", "interview"]
-    "interview",
-]
 date: "2018-07-03"
-categories: [
+categories: ["Daily Coding Problem"]
-    "Daily Coding Problem",
-]
-aliases: [
+aliases: ["/posts/2018-07-03/"]
-    "/posts/2018-07-03/",
-]
 ---

 # Problem

-This problem was asked by Uber.
+This problem was asked by Uber:

-Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+> Given an array of integers, return a new array such that each element at
+> index i of the new array is the product of all the numbers in the original array except the one at i.
+>

-For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
+> For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
-If our input was [3, 2, 1], the expected output would be [2, 3, 6].
+> If our input was [3, 2, 1], the expected output would be [2, 3, 6].
+>

-Follow-up: what if you can't use division?
+> Follow-up: what if you can't use division?

 # Solution